apache/activemq-website/src/components/classic/documentation/developing-plugins.md

 [Developers](developers) > [Developer Guide](developer-guide) > [Developing Plugins](developing-plugins)

-Apache ActiveMQ Classic is based on the model of POJOs and _Dependency Injection_.
-If you are developing [Interceptors](interceptors) or additional components or plugins for ActiveMQ Classic then the first thing you should do is develop the code as if you are writing any other Spring component, using dependency injection.
+Apache ActiveMQ is based on the model of POJOs and _Dependency Injection_.
+If you are developing [Interceptors](interceptors) or additional components or plugins for ActiveMQ then the first thing you should do is develop the code as if you are writing any other Spring component, using dependency injection.

 ### Dependency Injection